test 33

 Non-compliance with the FMLA poses a major financial risk for companies.
 Here are a few ways to stay on top of FMLA compliance:

-• Records and documentation: Paycor’s HCM software solution allows you to record hours of FMLA leave taken and attach any relevant documentation, such as notes from health care providers.
+• Document FMLA Hours: Paycor’s HCM software solution allows you to record each employee’s FMLA leave and attach relevant documents, like notes from health care providers.